17urmila/Census_2011/README.md

 !python -m pip install "pymongo[srv]"

-The processed data is saved to mongoDB with a collection named called 'Census'.
+The processed data is changed to a dictionary and  saved to mongoDB with a collection name called 'Census'.

 ### Task 6 : Database connection and data upload